levysantiago/text-me/client/README.md

 ### Docker

-To run on docker you can just run:
+To run the project on docker you'll need to create a `.env.production` first, define the production values and then run:

 ```bash
 docker compose up -d